curtisy1/React.NET/site/jekyll/getting-started/tutorial.md

 ## Getting started

-For this tutorial we'll be using Visual Studio 2015.
+For this tutorial we'll be using Visual Studio 2017.
 If you do not already have a copy of Visual Studio, [the Community version](https://www.visualstudio.com/vs/community/) is free.
 We will be using ASP.NET Core MVC.

 ### New Project

 Start by creating a new ASP.NET Core MVC project:

 1. File → New → Project
-2. Ensure ".NET Framework 4.6" is selected in the dropdown list at the top
-3. Go to Templates → Visual C# → Web and select the "ASP.NET Core Web Application (.NET Framework)" template.
-Call it "ReactDemo"
-   [<img src="/img/tutorial/newproject_core_600.png" alt="Screenshot: New Project" width="600" />](/img/tutorial/newproject_core.png)
+2. Go to Visual C# → Web and select the "ASP.NET Core Web Application" template.
+Call it "ReactDemo" [<img src="/img/tutorial/newproject_core_600.png" alt="Screenshot: New Project" width="600" />](/img/tutorial/newproject_core.png)
+3. Make sure ".NET Core" and "ASP.NET Core 2.1" are selected at the top.
-3. In the "New ASP.NET Core Web Application" dialog, select the Web Application template.
-Also, click "Change Authentication" and select "No Authentication"
+4. In the "New ASP.NET Core Web Application" dialog, select the "Web Application (Model-View-Controller)" template.
+Also, click "Change Authentication" and select "No Authentication" if it isn't already selected by default.
    [<img src="/img/tutorial/new_webapp_600.png" alt="Screenshot: New ASP.NET Core MVC Project dialog" width="600" />](/img/tutorial/new_webapp.png)

-Note: We are using .NET Framework in this tutorial, but you can instead use .NET Core if you want to be able to run your site on Linux or Mac OS.
-Currently .NET Core is missing some of the functionality provided by .NET Framework, so it is recommended to use .NET Framework unless you have a reason to use .NET Core specifically (eg. cross-platform support).
+Note: This is important!
+Do **not** select the React.js template as it would create a pure React.js App without ReactJS.NET wrapper.

 ### Remove example content